Payne-in-Bahrain/u2_lessons_node_intro/README.md

 #### Module Miscellaneous

 - Since modules are about code reuse, they can be required an unlimited number of times throughout the application.

-- The code in the module **only runs the first time the module is required**.<br>Allow me demo this for you.

 - Any variables declared within a module are local to the module - they do not pollute the global scope.